lisajamhoury/The-Body-Everywhere-and-Here-2021/syllabus.md

 ## Course Description

 Today’s internet, made up of mostly text documents and two-dimensional images and videos, is the result of historical limitations in bandwidth, graphics processing and input devices.
 These limitations have made the internet a place where the mind goes, but the body cannot follow.
 Recent advances in motion capture devices, graphics processing, machine learning, bandwidth and browsers, however, are paving the way for the body to find its place online.
 This course will explore embodied interactions in the browser and across networks.
-Specifically we’ll explore TensorFlow.js models like PoseNet and BodyPix, and Microsoft Kinect in p5.js and Three.js.
+Specifically we’ll explore TensorFlow.js models like PoseNet and Hand Pose, and Microsoft Kinect in p5.js and Three.js.
 Assignments will consider designing engaging embodied experiences for individual and social interactions online.
 Experience with Node, HTML and JavaScript is helpful but not required.
 ICM level programming experience is required.

 ## Evaluation and Policies